 Girringun National Park, Wallaman Section

 Girrungun National Park is part of Queensland’s remarkable and World Heritage-listed Wet Tropics.
 A ranging jungle extending over about 9000 square kilometres from Townsville to Cook Town and from the Great Dividing Range out to the Great Barrier Reef.
 Incomprehensibly ancient, parts of the Wet Tropics are 180 million years old and have been continually inhabited by humans for more than 5000 years.
 Its striking beauty, unfathomable history, and immense cultural significance have earned its world heritage status.

-The rugged Girringun National Park occupies an area of over 1,500 square kilometers at the southern end of the Wet Tropics.
+The rugged Girringun National Park occupies an area of over 1,500 square kilometres at the southern end of the Wet Tropics.
 The landscape is dominated by remnants of ancient volcanoes, soaring peaks and deep gorges carved out over millennia.
 All of it draped in the green of the rainforest.

 Formerly named the Lumholtz National Park the area was renamed in 2000 in recognition of the aboriginal tribes of the Girringun that are connected with this area.
 Girringun is the name of the ancestral creator associated with the tribes of the Warangnu, Jirrbal, Warrgamay, and Girramay people who have lived in this region for thousands of years.
 The Wallaman section of the park is the ancestral home of the Warrgamaygan Aboriginal people.